 UPDATE: Going into the summer of 2013 the client actually made contact with his birth mother whose first name was identified in a speech reversal, along with personal / professional proclivities.
 Her whereabouts were triangulated through Controlled Remote Viewing, Reverse Speech and an investigator local to the CRV / RS geographic findings.

 And, now, after teasing out thousands of speech reversals, I’ve gained a fairly high proficiency and confidence in utilizing Reverse Speech.

 Of course, some reversals are more revelatory than others, and with these racers I selected only those that were appropriate to share online.
-The reversals I’ll be doing with our politicians and public officials in this election year could very well be more candid.
-Stay tuned.

 For now, enjoy these excerpts from the 2011 MotoGP World Championship interviews at Laguna Seca.

 Casey Stoner is expressing a cool confidence and absolute congruence in both his forward speech and in his speech reversal.
 He would begin riding this certainty through a record-breaking season of ten race wins to claim the 2011 MotoGP World Championship some months later.